norwoodj/jconfigure/README.md

 ```

 ### !JoinFilePaths
-This command takes a list or a mapping with a key "paths" that is a list, and simply
+This tag takes a list or a mapping with a key "paths" that is a list, and simply
 joins all of those file paths together, returning the string path.
 The rules of how
 this joining works are the same as python's `os.path.join`.